Welcome

 Practical Steps

-• Seek undertakings for the discharge of mortgages or removal of notices.
+• Seek undertakings for discharge of charges and removal of entries; confirm lender redemption figures and daily interest.

 Key Term: requisition on title

-A formal question raised by the buyer’s solicitor to clarify or resolve an issue identified during the investigation of title.
+A formal question raised to resolve a specific issue identified during title investigation, usually before exchange.

 Remedies for Defects

-• Statutory remedies: Apply to the Upper Tribunal (Lands Chamber) under s.84 Law of Property Act 1925 to modify or discharge restrictive covenants.
+• Statutory remedies: apply to the Upper Tribunal (Lands Chamber) under s.84 Law of Property Act 1925 to discharge or modify restrictive covenants (e.g., obsolete or impeding reasonable use).

 Key Term: indemnity insurance